-While in Hisar, one can also visit the ancient Gumbad, a tomb of a spiritual teacher, Baba Pannir Badshah who lived in 14th century A.D.
+While in Hisar, one can also visit the Ancient Gumbad, a tomb of a spiritual teacher, Baba Pannir Badshah who lived in the 14th century A.D.
 Located in the centre of Hisar city, the square tomb has arched openings on all its four sides.

 Another attraction is the Durgah Char Qutab, or the mausoleum complex of four celebrated Sufi saints, also located in Hansi.
 The great sufi saints or qutabs buried here are Jamal-ud-Din Hansi, Burhan-ud-Din, Qutab-ud-Din Manuwar and Nur-ud-Din.

 Finally, you can visit the Firoz Shah Palace Complex built by Firuz Shah Tughlaq in 1354 AD.
 The palace houses a mosque by the name of Lat ki Masjid.
-It is built of sandstone pillar about 20 feet high.
+It is built of sandstone pillar, about 20 ft high.

 History has it that Hisar was founded in 1354 AD, by Firoz Shah Tughlaq as Hisar-e-Firoza.
 He reigned over the Sultanate of Delhi from 1351 to 1388 and was responsible for bringing the waters of the Yamuna river to the city via a canal.
 Two rivers, Ghaggar and Drishadvati once blessed the city but they have now changed their course.